-SENATE-By a vote of 18 yeas to 12 nays, which lacked the necessary two-thirds, the senate on the 20th refused to permit to be engrossed for third reading Senator Liddell's resolution requesting all employers of more than ten employes to pay salaries once a week and in cash.
+SENATE-By a vote of 18 year to 12 navs, which lacked the necessary two-thirds, the senate on the 20th refused to permit to be engrossed for only thing lacking now to make it a third reading Senator Liddell's reso- law.
+It contains an emergency clause lution requesting all employers of more than ten employes to pay salaries soon as signed by the governor. once a week and in cash.
 It was consequently ordered to the general file.
-Senator Harlan's bill, senate file No. 15, providing imprisonment in the penitentiary for not more than twenty years nor less than one year for kidnaping a child under the age of 18 years, was placed on third reading and passed without a dissenting vote.
-An emergency clause is attached.
-Senate file No. 74, by Harlan, amending the laws relating to cities of the first class, was considered at length and have a road to the outside world, was by Broderick, was indefinitely postsame subject is more thoroughly covare recommended by the county comcontrol, and deliver the same to the missioners of the state.
-Senate file authority conferred by law upon the public inspection and to be furnished licensing of persons who operate for publication, and providing that the steam engines, steam boilers and steam generators, and to establish a commissioner of engineering and a board of examining engineers, was indefinitely postponed.
-Senate file 180, Financial Interests of the State in a by Miller, was recommended for passage.
-It provides that the electors of any town at their annual meeting may levy an additional tax of not more LAW REGARDING RIPARIAN RIGHTS than three mills to be used exclusively for grading and repairing roads.
+Senator Harlan's bill, senate file No. 15, providing imprisonment in the penitentiary for not more than twenemergency clause is attached.
+Senate disposition of cases. file No. 74, by Harlan, amending the by Broderick, was indefinitely post- the state in the sum of \$5,000.
+The same subject is more thoroughly cov- or instead of the auditor. in all matered by house rolls 56 and 58, which ter pertaining to insurance, shall have are recommended by the county com- and may exercise the same power and control, and deliver the same to the missioners of the state.
+Senate file authority conferred by law upon the governor, the same to be open to the No. 150, by Steele, to provide for the auditor of public accounts.